 As for publicly funded research, we have formulated the Action Guidelines for Publicly Funded Research and the Regulations on Publicly Funded Research, in compliance with the relevant guidelines established by the Japanese government, to ensure further appropriate implementation and management of research projects.

-For the details of our system for preventing bribery and corruption, refer to the Ono Pharmaceutical Global Anti-Bribery and Corruption Policy (hereinafter the "Global Policy") below.
+For the details of our system for preventing bribery and corruption, refer to the ONO Pharmaceutical Global Anti-Bribery and Corruption Policy (hereinafter the "Global Policy") below.

-No facilitation payment defined the Global Policy was exercised in FY 2019.
 For more information, see the web pages below: